19hours/sg-statutes/Acts/Singapore Labour Foundation Act.md

 ### Application of income and property

-19\.
-The income and property of the Foundation from wherever derived shall be applied solely towards the promotion of the objects of the Foundation as set out in section 4, and no portion thereof shall be paid or transferred directly or indirectly by way of dividend, bonus, profit or otherwise to members or directors:
+19\.—(1) Subject to subsection (2), the income and property of the Foundation from wherever derived shall be applied solely towards the promotion of the objects of the Foundation as set out in section 4, and no portion of that income or property shall be paid or transferred directly or indirectly by way of dividend, bonus, profit or otherwise to members or directors.

-Provided that nothing in this section shall be construed as preventing the payment, in good faith, of —
+(2) Nothing in subsection (1) shall be construed as preventing the payment, in good faith, of —

 (a) remuneration to employees of the Foundation;